Meat Loaf: Early life

 Marvin Lee Aday was born in Dallas, Texas, on September 27, 1947, the son of Wilma Artie (née Hukel), a schoolteacher and member of the Vo-di-o-do Girls gospel music quartet, and Orvis Wesley Aday, a former police officer who went into business selling a homemade cough remedy with his wife and a friend under the name of the Griffin Grocery Company.
-He stated in an interview that when he was born, he was "bright red and stayed that way for days" and that his father said he looked like "nine pounds of ground chuck", and convinced hospital staff to put the name "Meat" on his crib.
-He was later called "M.L." in reference to his initials, but when his weight increased, his seventh-grade classmates referred to him as "Meat Loaf", referring to his 5 ft 2 in, 240 lb stature.
+He stated in an interview that when he was born, he was "bright red and stayed that way for days"; his father said he looked like "nine pounds of ground chuck" and convinced hospital staff to put the name "Meat" on his crib.
+He was later called "M.L." in reference to his initials, but when his weight increased, his seventh-grade classmates referred to him as "Meat Loaf", referring to his then 5 ft 2 in, 240 lb stature.
 He also attributed the nickname to an incident where, after he stepped on a football coach's foot, the coach yelled "Get off my foot, you hunk of meatloaf!"

 Meat Loaf's father would binge-drink alcohol for days at a time, a habit he started when he was medically discharged from the U.S. Army during World War II after being wounded by fragments from a mortar shell.
 Meat Loaf often accompanied his mother in driving to the bars in Dallas to look for his father, and often stayed with his grandmother.
 He attended church and Bible study every Sunday.

 He was 16 years old on November 22, 1963, the day of the assassination of John F. Kennedy.
 That morning, Meat Loaf had seen the President when he arrived at Dallas Love Field.
-Later, after hearing of Kennedy's death, he and a friend drove to Parkland Hospital where he witnessed Jacqueline Kennedy Onassis, covered in her husband's blood, getting out of the car that brought her to the hospital.
+Later, after hearing of Kennedy's death, he and a friend drove to Parkland Hospital where he witnessed Jacqueline Kennedy, covered in her husband's blood, getting out of the car that brought her to the hospital.

 In 1965, Meat Loaf graduated from Thomas Jefferson High School, having appeared in school stage productions such as Where's Charley? and The Music Man.
 He played high school football as a defensive tackle.
 After attending college at Lubbock Christian College, he transferred to North Texas State University (now the University of North Texas).

 In 1967, when Meat Loaf was 19 years old, his mother died of cancer, and his father lunged at him with a knife after falsely accusing the teen of having girls in his bedroom.
 Meat Loaf used the money his mother left him to rent an apartment in Dallas, where he isolated for three and a half months, at which time a friend found him.
-Soon after, he went to the airport and caught the next flight to Los Angeles.
+Soon after, he went to the airport and took the next flight to Los Angeles.

 Meat Loaf intentionally gained 60 pounds (27 kg) to fail his physical examination for the Vietnam War draft.
 Despite this strategy, he still received his notice to appear before his local draft board, but chose to ignore it.